 Duration: 55 weeks, including a 6-week full-time practicum and a 4-week full-time preceptorship

 Starts: Twice per year (May and October)

 Designation: Licensed Optician

-Dispensing Opticians are integral members of the eye-care team who design, produce, and fit eyeglasses, contact lenses, and specialized products for their clients.
-If you are customer focused, organized, enthusiastic, and want to work as part of a healthcare team, consider a career as a Dispensing Optician.
+Dispensing Opticians are integral members of the eye-care team who design, produce and fit eyeglasses, contact lenses and specialized products for their clients.
+If you are customer focused, organized and enthusiastic and want to work as part of a healthcare team, consider a career as a Dispensing Optician.

 Stenberg’s Dispensing Optician program provides instructor-led guided online learning in a highly supported environment.
 Stenberg’s combined delivery format allows you to pursue your education in your home community.

 PTIB is responsible for setting standards of quality and ensuring consumer protection.
 Stenberg College has also received the BC government’s Education Quality Assurance (EQA) designation which is BC’s brand or “seal” of quality post-secondary education for both public and private institutions.